Shawn Lawrence Otto | Appearances

 "Whenever the people are well-informed," Thomas Jefferson wrote, "they can be trusted with their own government."
 But what happens now, two centuries later, when the world has become much more complex and science influences every aspect of life?
-Many of our most pressing problems come out of the scientific advances of the past that policymakers have seen coming for decades but have been unable or unwilling to do anything about.
-Problems like climate change, biodiversity loss, and crashing fisheries populations are examples where human behavior enabled by the power of science and engineering has outstripped policymaking.
+Many of our most pressing problems come out of the scientific advances of the past.
+Policymakers have seen them coming for decades but have been unable or unwilling to do anything about them.
+Problems like climate change are examples of how human behavior enabled by the power of science and engineering has outstripped policymaking.
 Will democracy remain an effective form of government?
 Do we need science-civics classes?
 Are the people still well-enough informed?
-This program explores the relationships between science and democracy, regulation and freedom, and the individual and the collective that lie at the center of the greatest dilemmas facing humanity - and suggests some practical solutions.
+This program explores the relationships between science and democracy, regulation and freedom that lie at the center of the greatest dilemmas facing humanity - and suggests some practical solutions.

 The Anti-Science Crisis